jakshin/reset-finder-window/README.md

 If you want to be really thorough, you can also delete your saved preferences, which are stored in `~/Library/Preferences/Reset Window.prefs`.

 If you use [AppZapper](http://www.appzapper.com/) to delete the app, your preferences will be deleted for you automatically.

-### Editing and customizing the app

-Although it's not obvious because OS X's scpt format is binary, the complete AppleScript source code for the program is included in its bundle.
-To edit it, open **Script Editor** (AKA **AppleScript Editor** in older OS X versions such as Mavericks) and then drag the app's icon onto Script Editor's dock icon.

-The app uses a small command-line utility to detect which modifier keys are pressed when it is launched; the source code for that utility is included in the app bundle's `Contents/Resources/modifier-keys` folder.
-Right-click on the app and select **Show Package Contents** from the context menu in order to browse to the folder.

-The app's icon can also be customized by updating `Contents/Resources/ResetWindow.icns`.
-[Acorn](http://flyingmeat.com/acorn/) and PNG versions of the image can be found in `Contents/Resources/reset-window-icon`.